|Nutritional Guidelines (per serving)|

 - For the Marinade:

-- 1/4 cup/60 mL red wine vinegar
+- 1/4 cup/60 milliliters red wine vinegar

-- 3 tablespoons/45 mL olive oil
+- 3 tablespoons/45 milliliters olive oil

 - 1 clove garlic (minced)

-- 1 teaspoon/5 mL salt
+- 1 teaspoon/5 milliliters salt

-- 1 teaspoon5/ mL dried oregano
+- 1 teaspoon/5 milliliters dried oregano

-- 1/2 teaspoon/2.5 mL black pepper
+- 1/2 teaspoon/2 1/2 milliliters black pepper

 Place all of the veggies into a resealable plastic bag.

 Add remaining marinade to vegetables in bag.
 Seal and carefully move vegetables around to evenly coat with marinade.
-Place into refrigerator for 20-30 minutes.
+Place into refrigerator for 20 to 30 minutes.

-4. Preheat grill for medium-high heat.
-Once grill has reached the right cooking temperature, oil grill grates using a large pair of tongs, folded paper towels and oil.
+Once the grill has reached the right cooking temperature, oil the grill grates using a large pair of tongs, folded paper towels, and oil.
 Dunk paper towel in oil and wipe across grill grates several times to create a non-stick cooking surface.

-Add the remaining vegetables to the grill and cook for a total of 8-10 minutes, carefully turning 1-2 times during cooking process.
+Brush reserved marinade onto the cut side of artichoke and place them onto the grill cut side down.
+Add the remaining vegetables to the grill and cook for a total of 8 to 10 minutes, carefully turning one to two times during cooking process.

-6. Once cooked through, vegetables should be tender but not too mushy.
+Once cooked through, vegetables should be tender but not too mushy.
 Place onto a platter, drizzle with fresh lemon juice and serve immediately.